LogtalkDotOrg/logtalk3/UPGRADING.md

 files.

-* In the case of incompatible changes between major Logtalk versions, you may be able to use conditional compilation directives to allow you code to compile and run under multiple versions.
+* In the case of incompatible changes between major Logtalk versions, you may be able to use conditional compilation directives to allow your code to compile and run under multiple versions.